Admission to Occupational Therapy Program

 • An official transcript must be received from each institution the applicant has attended and/or is currently attending.
 Official transcripts must be received directly from the issuing institution(s).

 • Three letters of recommendation (submitted via OTCAS).
 We prefer that one letter come from a college professor who can attest to your ability to enter a competitive professional program.
+Applicants with occupational therapy experience (paid or unpaid) are highly encouraged to submit a letter from an occupational therapist you have worked with/shadowed.
 If you have been out of school for some time, letters from a work setting can be helpful.
 Do not submit letters from family members or friends.

 Applicants can find application information at https://www.creighton.edu/pharmacy-ot-pt/occupational-therapy/doctor-occupational-therapy/admissions-information.